Budibase/website/content/blog/alternatives/moveworks.md

 It may also lack some of the flexibility and customization that some other platforms in this space offer.
 For example, there’s less scope for customizing policy or adding logic as code, and instead, they retain these as configuration options.
 This may make some niche workflows more difficult.

-Lastly, like Moveworks, Aisera is a closed-source, cloud-native platform.
-This means that we cannot inspect the source code or host solutions on our own infrastructure, which may be firm requirements for certain teams.
+Lastly, like Moveworks, Aisera is a closed-source platform, so teams that prioritize open-source tools may wish to look elsewhere.

 #### Pricing